arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

 @RESTQUERYPARAM{returnOld,boolean,optional}
 Additionally return the complete old document under the attribute *old* in the result.
-Only available if the overwrite option is used.
+Only available if the *overwrite* or *overwriteMode* options are used.

 @RESTQUERYPARAM{silent,boolean,optional}
-If set to *true*, an empty object will be returned as response.
-No meta-data will be returned for the created document.
+If set to *true*, an empty array will be returned as the response in case no errors occurred.
+No meta-data will be returned for the inserted documents.
 This option can be used to save some network traffic.
+In case any of the insert operations produces an error, the result array will contain only those errors.
+Only the errors will be returned in it, without any positional mapping to the original input documents.
+That means it is still visible _that_ errors have happened, but the errors cannot be unambiguously mapped to the input documents.
+The option is *false* by default.

 @RESTQUERYPARAM{overwrite,boolean,optional}
 If set to *true*, the insert becomes a replace-insert.
 If a document with the